 RESPONDENT Responded to Q4 Changing to direct intimation for Executors Dative?
-Sheriffs & Summary Sheriffs Yes No - the challenges may make it unworkable Law Society of Scotland Yes No -more information is required on how it would work Scottish Law Agents Yes Yes Scottish Courts and Tribunals Service Yes No - stay with online intimation Citizens Advice Scotland Yes No - requires further consideration General Public Yes No - will not achieve the intended benefits
+Sheriffs & Summary Sheriffs Yes No - the challenges may make it unw orkable Law Society of Scotland Yes No -more information is required on how it would work Scottish Law Agents Yes Yes Scottish Courts and Tribunals Service Yes No - stay with online intimation Citizens Advice Scotland Yes No - requires further consideration General Public Yes No - will not achieve the intended benefits

-- 18. That policy question of whether there was merit in considering the alternative of using 'direct intimation' for these appointments was last asked in 1971 and revisiting that same question in 2025 confirmed the same outcome: - The ability to lodge a caveat is still seen as the most efficient way to protect the interests of a potential beneficiary (or other potential executor) who may wish to lodge an objection to a pending appointment; - There is no abuse of process that would warrant making a change to direct intimation as that would add considerable cost onto the petitioner; and - Given that statute already covers the priority of appointments, it is not for the courts to then question the suitability of the person appointed. - 19.
-The consensus view was that a change to 'direct intimation' was not required, and that in conjunction with the use of caveats 'online intimation' continues to provide a more appropriate solution.
-That said, there was support for some refinement of the way the existing procedure works: - DATA PROTECTION paragraph 46 of the consultation paper had highlighted that the main benefit sought was to provide improved data protection for the petitioner.
-One respondent suggested that same outcome could be achieved by excluding the address of the petitioner completely; so that the content of the notice would then fall below the threshold for personal data:
+- 18. That policy question of whether there was merit in considering the alternative of using 'direct intimation' for these appointments was last asked in 1971 and revisiting that same question in 2025 has confirmed the same outcome: - The ability to lodge a caveat is still seen as the most efficient way to protect the interests of a potential beneficiary (or other potential executor) who may wish to lodge an objection to a pending appointment; - There is no abuse of process that would warrant making a change to direct intimation as that would add considerable cost onto the petitioner; and - Given that statute already covers the priority of appointments, it is not for the courts to then question the suitability of that person. - 19.
+The consensus view was that a change to 'direct intimation' was not required, and that in conjunction with the use of caveats 'online intimation' will provide a more appropriate solution.
+That said, there was support for some refinement of the way those rules work: - DATA PROTECTION paragraph 46 of the consultation paper had highlighted that the main benefit sought was to provide improved data protection for the petitioner.
+One respondent considered that a more straightforward way to achieve that policy outcome is to exclude the address of the petitioner; so that the content of the notice falls below the threshold for personal data: